 The hope is that in consideration of the unique brief, budget and timeframe, I will have maximised the available opportunities to create a harmony of aesthetic and ethic, form and function, reverence and atmosphere.
 I hope that people will naturally feel at ease and resonate with these environments, and that they will become their sanctuary for wellness and wellbeing.

-I know you’ve just started your own studio, but has there been any particular project that has changed your course as a designer?
+I know you’ve just started your own interior design studio, but has there been any particular project that has changed your course as a designer?

 AH: After my role at Architectus was unexpectedly made redundant due to COVID-19, I have been contemplating what’s next.
 By fate or fortune, just weeks after this departure came news of the win and commendation for the Avian Apartment at the Australia Interior Design Awards.
 This was the first time I had entered for an award and have been completely humbled by the response.